evaera/roblox-lua-promise/docs/Tour.md

 myFunction():andThen(print)
 ```

-If you just want to wrap a single value in a Promise, you can use <ApiLink to="Promise.resolve" />:
+If you just want to wrap a single value in a Promise, you can use [Promise.resolve](/api/Promise#resolve):

 ```lua
 local myFunction()